 During the last ice age, which ended about 14,000 years ago, a huge glacier flowed down the Hollyford Valley and overtopped Key Summit by 500 m, with ice branches splitting off into the Eglinton and Greenstone Valleys.

-This walk begins at The Divide, about 85 km along the Milford Road from Te Anau (1.5 hours drive).
+This walk begins at The Divide, about 85 km along the Milford Road from Te Anau.

-The first part of the walk is on the Routeburn Track, and a track sign marks the turn off to Key Summit Track.
+The first part of the walk is on the Routeburn Track.
+A sign marks the turn off to Key Summit Track.